scribe-org/Scribe-iOS/README.md

 ### Keyboard Functionality [`⇧`](#contents) <a id="keyboard-functionality"></a>

 The goal is for Scribe to have all the functionality of system keyboards.
+See the [Base Keyboard Features project](https://github.com/scribe-org/Scribe-iOS/projects/6) if interested in helping.

 <details><summary><strong>Current and WIP features</strong></summary>
 <p>